ServeGen: Workload Characterization and Generation of Large Language Model Serving in Production: Characterizing Language Workloads

 \stitle{Shifting rate and burstiness.} Figure~\ref{fig:rate-cv} depicts the request rate and CV computed in 5-minute windows for multiple workloads, ranging from general-purpose (over a week) to task-specific ones (over a day).
 We observe evident diurnal fluctuations for the arrival rate: the load peaks during the afternoons while dropping significantly in the early mornings, resulting in potentially extreme rate shifts (as shown for \lingma).
 Moreover, Figure~\ref{fig:rate-cv} also displays diverse and shifting CV patterns for different workloads, underscoring the instability of burstiness~\cite{burstgpt} in real-world workloads.
 For instance, \qmax was continuously bursty for two days (Mon. and Tue.) before turning stable (Thu. and Fri.).
 Meanwhile, request arrivals in \spark remain non-bursty for the entire day of analysis.
 We believe such diversity is partly caused by the invocation pattern associated with each workload: while role-playing (\spark) typically involves human interaction (\ie invoked via chatbots), where bursts are less common, general-purpose workloads (\qmax) likely include API invocations with bursts of batched request submission.

-These shifts in rate and burstiness have strong implications for LLM serving systems in production.
-On one hand, rate shifts demonstrate the importance of \emph{auto-scaling} mechanisms in order to properly provision and utilize resources.
-On the other hand, CV shifts provide both challenges and opportunities for designing \emph{request scheduling} policies, which should acknowledge and adapt to different levels of burstiness.
+These shifts in rate and burstiness have strong implications for LLM serving system design.
+For one, rate shifts demonstrate the importance of \emph{auto-scaling} mechanisms in order to properly provision resources.
+For another, CV shifts provide both challenges and opportunities for designing \emph{request scheduling} policies, which should acknowledge and adapt to different levels of burstiness.
 In contrast, systems that assume static workload patterns may not perform well in practice.